janarbo/meal-ting-pot/journals/janar_bokeyhan.md

 ### Thursday 3-30-2023
 * Ted led as a driver we tackled the authentication task as a team.
-* We followed the video in learn, but the video is for mongodb, we have to search other resources get the auth done.
+* We followed the video in Learn, but it was for MongoDB.
+Therefore, we had to search for other resources to get the authentication done.
 * Big shout out to my teammates, they were able to resolve all issues promptly and in a very professional manner.